Last updated: July 02, 2024

 Most contracts contain several contingencies that allow you to walk away from the contract under certain conditions.
 Designed to limit the consequences for both parties, these contingencies are included at the start of the contract and agreed upon by both the buyer and seller.
 The most common contingencies are for:

-• Financing.
+- Financing.
 Even if you have been pre-approved, it is not guaranteed that you will gain final approval for the purchase price of the house.
 The underwriter may not approve the loan, or something could change with your credit or employment situation.
 If a financing contingency is included in the contract, you can usually walk away with your deposit.
 However, the contingency expires before closing, so make sure financing is in place with no issues before that date.

-• Appraisal.
+- Appraisal.
 If an appraisal comes in low, it can affect the amount of the approved loan.
 If the appraisal is less than the purchase price, the seller can reduce the price, or you can pay the difference.
 It may also be possible for you to walk away from the deal, but you should ask your real estate agent to explain your options.
 This contingency may also apply for a limited time only.

-• Home Inspection.
+- Home Inspection.
 If a home inspection reveals problems, generally depending on your specific contract, you may either require the seller to make the repairs or you can walk away from the deal.
 Typically, you have only a few days to decide after an inspection is completed in this contingency, so it’s important to act quickly.

-• Sale of Existing Home.
+- Sale of Existing Home.
 If you are a current homeowner trying to sell a house and buy another, you can add in a contingency for the sale of your current home.
 This allows you to put your new home under contract while trying to sell your current home.
 However, if you fail to sell your home, you may be able to get out of the purchase contract up to a certain point.
 This must be included in the contract and the two parties must agree.
-A seller will often look more favorably on a non-contingent purchase offer than on one that is contingent on the sale of another property simply because it reduces the seller’s risk.
+A seller will often look more favorably at a non-contingent purchase offer than at one that is contingent on the sale of another property simply because it reduces the seller’s risk.
 There may also be penalties, such as losing the initial deposit you provide with the contract.

 After the contingencies